zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 The fastest requests will always be in this order

-1. Local Node (No network travel, no https overhead)
+1. Local Node (eg. no network travel, no https overhead)
 2. Direct Connection (eg. single node)
 3. Proxy Connection (eg. load balancer)

-However, our load balancer is able to significantly reduce the latency and error rate of the proxy connection over time which minimizes the impact additional impact of the network travel time, when compared to round robin, while gaining significant benefits in reliability and scalability to handle Nx more requests than any single endpoints, with N being the number of requests/sec
+However, our adaptive load balancer is able to significantly reduce the latency and error rate of the proxy connection over time which minimizes the impact additional impact of the network travel time, when compared to round robin, while gaining significant benefits in reliability and scalability to handle Nx more requests than any single endpoints, with N being the number of requests/sec